Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

 -----------

 Ambient Occlusion
-   All parameters will have no effects except for Normal and Color.
+   All parameters will have no effects except Normal and Color.
    This is because the AO is computed before evaluating this node and it uses the scene settings for that.

 Camera Data